andichik/EECS467-Multisense/README.md

 #### Node Server

 A webapp client.
-See README inside
+See README inside the `nodeServer` folder

-#### ElectronApp

-The alternative to MayApp, a cross-platform app that can run on Windows, Linux and Mac.
-Built using [Electon](http://electron.atom.io) with JavaScript.

-##### How to Use

-Currently exe or other executable file are noy generated.
-Just clone the repo, then run `npm install` followed by `npm run rebuild` to set up the environment.
-Finally, run `npm start to see the app running`

-You need to add your serial port info to html and select them through the app.

 ##### urg\_library